MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-progressive-web-app.md

 ## Digital Asset Linking

 The Digital Asset Links protocol and API enable an app or website to make public, verifiable statements about other apps or websites.
-For example, a website can declare that it is associated with a specific Android app, or it can declare that it wants to share user credentials with another website. [**Learn More**](https://developers.google.com/digital-asset-links/v1/getting-started)
+For example, a website can declare that it is associated with a specific Android app, or it can declare that it wants to share user credentials with another website. [**Learn More about Digital Asset Linking**](https://developers.google.com/digital-asset-links/v1/getting-started)

 1. Navigate to `<your-website-name>.scm.azurewebsites.net`
 (If your instance url is contosolearning.azurewebsites.net then ‘contosolearning’ is your website name) and enter credentials which you used for azure portal when deploying MCT.